- Meaning of Trial Balance

 Rectification of Errors in the Next Accounting Year

-If some errors committed during an accounting year are not located and rectified before the finalisation of financial statements, the suspense account cannot be closed and its balance will be carried forward to the next accounting period.
+If some errors committed during an accounting year are not located and rectified before the finalization of financial statements, the suspense account cannot be closed and its balance will be carried forward to the next accounting period.
 When the errors committed in one accounting year are located and rectified in the next accounting year, the profit and loss adjustment account is debited or credited in place of accounts of expenses/losses and incomes/gains to avoid impact on the income statement of the next accounting period.
 You will learn about this aspect at an advanced stage of your studies in accounting.